HadarPur/RU-K8S/README.md

 And so on.

 ## Experiments Results
+### Experiments
+For our research we knew that we should show only the istio experiment, but we thought that by adding the “before” results could be a value of comparison and shed some more light regarding this project.

+Data:
+* user count - which is Total number of users to start.
+* spawn rate - which is the number of users to spawn per second.

 ### Experiment #1 without Istio
-For our research we knew that we should show only the istio experiment, but we thought that by adding the “before” results could be a value of comparison and shed some more light regarding this project.
+Starting from:
+* 3 nodes

-Starting from 3 nodes, 1 pod per service.
+* 1 pod per service.

-Regular flow contains user_count = 4 which is Total number of users to start with spawn_rate = 10 which is the number of users to spawn per second.
+Regular flow contains user_count = 4 and spawn_rate = 10.

-Attacker flow contains user_count = 24 which is Total number of users to start with spawn_rate = 1 which is the number of users to spawn per second.
+Attacker flow contains user_count = 24 and spawn_rate = 1.

 ### Results
 #### CPU Utilization vs Response time (All services)